 Get a Free Consultation To See If You Are Eligible For Compensation For Medical Malpractice

-The attorneys of Handler, Henning & Rosenberg LLP offer a free case evaluation so you can make an informed decision about filing a medical malpractice lawsuit.
+The attorneys of Handler, Henning & Rosenberg LLC offer a free case evaluation so you can make an informed decision about filing a medical malpractice lawsuit.
 We encourage you to read more about medical malpractice and contact our office immediately to schedule your free consultation.
 Call or use our online contact form now before your time expires to file a medical malpractice lawsuit.

 What is Pennsylvania's Statute of Limitations for Medical Malpractice Lawsuits?

 A statute of limitations is a law that defines the specific length of time you have to file a particular lawsuit.
 In the case of a medical malpractice lawsuit, the Pennsylvania statute of limitations states you have two years from the date you discovered the medical malpractice or you should have reasonably discovered the malpractice.
 This is referred to as the Discovery Rule.

 Because the time to file a medical malpractice lawsuit does not begin until you discover the injury or you should have discovered the injury, your time to file a lawsuit may be longer than two years from the date of injury.
 It is crucial you calculate this time correctly because you could lose your right to file a lawsuit if the deadline is incorrectly calculated.
 That is where our experienced medical malpractice lawyers can help.